Unit Transformations Homework 6 Answer Key

 • Forgetting to Square or Cube Conversion Factors: When dealing with area or volume, remember to square or cube the conversion factor accordingly.

-• Mixing Units: Ensure that all quantities are expressed in consistent units before performing calculations.
+• Mixing Units: make sure all quantities are expressed in consistent units before performing calculations.

 • Significant Figures: Pay attention to significant figures in the given quantities and maintain the appropriate number of significant figures in your answer.